On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Abstract

 \section{Abstract}

-Datacenters have become a significant source of traffic, much of which is carried over private networks.
-The operators of those networks commonly have access to detailed traffic profiles and performance goals, which they seek to meet as efficiently as possible.
-Of interest are solutions for offering latency guarantees while minimizing the required network bandwidth.
-Of particular interest is the extent to which traffic (re)shaping can be of benefit.
-The paper focuses on the most basic network configuration, namely, a single node, single link network, with extensions to more general, multi-node networks discussed in a companion paper.
-The main results are in the form of optimal solutions for different types of schedulers of varying complexity, and therefore cost.
-The results demonstrate how judicious traffic shaping can help lower complexity schedulers reduce the bandwidth they require, often performing as well as more complex ones.
+The need to guarantee hard delay bounds to traffic flows with deterministic traffic profiles, \eg token buckets, arises in a number of network settings.
+Of interest are solutions that offer such guarantees while minimizing network bandwidth.
+The paper explores a basic building block towards realizing such solutions, namely, a single hop configuration.
+The main results are in the form of optimal solutions for meeting local deadlines under schedulers of varying complexity and therefore cost.
+The results demonstrate how judiciously modifying flows' traffic profiles, \ie \emph{reprofiling} them, can help simple schedulers reduce the bandwidth they require, often performing nearly as well as more complex ones.

+\fbox{ \parbox{\textwidth} {\textcopyright 2024 IEEE.
+Personal use of this material is permitted.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works. } }